Shared Equity Housing Scheme Download application form here

 In addition, there will be legal costs concerned with the purchase.
 Please be advised that the Council does not offer a mortgage indemnity clause within the lease.
 Some lenders will not offer a mortgage without this condition.
 Therefore, when enquiring about a mortgage you will need to make this clear to the lender.

 Prospective purchasers are advised to consider the implications of house purchase very carefully before committing themselves.

 HOW THE SCHEME OPERATES

 Existing owners of houses notify the Council when they wish to sell their properties.
 The seller then arranges for the property to be valued by 2 local estate agents.
-The property is then offered to the first person on the waiting list at the valuation price and, if accepted by the first person on the list, the sale proceeds in the normal way.
+The property is then offered to the first person on the waiting list at the valuation price and, if accepted by the first person, the sale proceeds in the normal way.
 Should the first person refuse the property, it is then offered to the second on the list, and so on until a buyer is found.
 However if there is no one on the waiting list then the existing owner will have been given permission to place the property on the open market.
 In which case a new applicant who has been accepted on to the scheme, will be able to make an offer for a property.

 IF YOU REQUIRE ANY ADDITIONAL INFORMATION ABOUT THE SCHEME OR HAVE QUESTIONS ABOUT POINTS NOT COVERED IN THIS LEAFLET, PLEASE DO NOT HESITATE TO CONTACT: